jdberry/tag/README.md

 * Wherever a "file" is expected, a list of files may be used instead.
 These are provided as separate parameters.
 * Note that directories can be tagged as well, so directories may be specified instead of files.
 * The operation selector --add, --remove, --set, --match, --list, or --find may be abbreviated as -a, -r, -s, -m, -l, or -f, respectively.
 All of the options have a short version, in fact.
 See see the synopsis above, or output from help.
-* If no operation selector is given, --list is assumed.
+* If no operation selector is given, the operation will default to *list*

 Omissions
 ---